 If Kitty sounds like the perfect dog for you please complete an adoption application.
 If you live outside of the state of California please email her foster firstname.lastname@example.org and let Craig know you’ve submitted an application.

 WRAP does not ship dogs and prefers to place Whippets in homes within a reasonable driving distance from the foster home.
-If the WRAP volunteer fostering a dog does not live in your state you may contact them at the email address shown above to inquire.
+If the WRAP volunteer fostering a dog does not live in your state you may contact them at the email address shown above to inquire after you have submitted an adoption application.